What Is An Oilfield Service Company?

 How do oilfield service companies fit in the industry?

-Modern OFS providers emerge through different factors dating back to the collapse of oil price in the 90’s and the mergers of Exxon-Mobil and BP Amoco.
+Modern OFS providers emerge through different factors dating back to the collapse of oil prices in the 90’s and the mergers of Exxon-Mobil and BP Amoco.
 Mega-mergers allowed collaboration of logistics, as well as restructuring and optimization of assets.

 While their benefits were clear in the downstream segment, their effect on the upstream side was not very noticeable.
-Actually, the ownership of these wide range of solutions developed unnecessary expenses and inefficiencies that made it costly to provide required upstream aid without affecting the bottom line.
+Actually, the ownership of this wide range of solutions developed unnecessary expenses and inefficiencies that made it costly to provide required upstream aid without affecting the bottom line.

 These segment trimmings have enabled the evolution of a specialized oilfield service or equipment industry, which gives the majority of the innovation and technology needed across the processes of oil and gas production.